Marvin E. Holmes Jr.

 Marvin Earl Holmes Jr. (born November 27, 1948) is an American politician.
 He is a member of the Maryland House of Delegates, representing District 23B in Prince George's County, Maryland.

 Early life and career

-Holmes was born in Cleveland, Ohio on November 28, 1948.
+Holmes was born in Cleveland, Ohio, on November 28, 1948.
 He graduated from Max S. Hayes Vocational School and later attended Tuskegee University, concentrating in engineering.
 Holmes served in the U.S. Coast Guard from 1970 until 1974 where he earned a Commendation Medal and the National Defense Service Medal.
 He was a member of the presidential honor guard and a search and rescue air crewman.
 Outside of politics, Holmes is a real estate agent and has been in the field for over 25 years.

 In the legislature

 Holmes was sworn into the Maryland House of Delegates on January 8, 2003.

+In July 2024, after Prince George's County councilmember Mel Frankin resigned from his at-large seat on the county council, Holmes filed to run in the special election to succeed Franklin.
+He was defeated in the Democratic primary by Jolene Ivey on August 6, 2024.